HMB3/habitatIntersect/README.md

 To estimate the total area of suitable habitat for our target invert taxa across Eastern Australia that was burnt by the 2019-2020 fires, we intersected feature layers of the HSM models for each taxon with an aggregated feature layer of the Fire extent [see Mackey et al. (2021) Fig 1].
-This fire layer has both binary extent (burnt and unbunrt), as well as class of burn intensity.Of 80 target species, 38 (~45%) had sufficient data to run HSMs.
+This fire layer has both binary extent (burnt and unbunrt), as well as class of burn intensity.
+Of 80 target species, 38 (~45%) had sufficient data to run HSMs.
 In general, the most widespread species experienced the least burning of habitat, while the most restricted species experienced larger proportional habitat burns (Fig 5).
 In particular, _Amphistomus primonactus_, _Diorygopyx incrassatus_ and _Aulacopris maximus_ had > 50% of their suitable habitat burnt by the fires (EG taxa, Table 2).
 Conversely,  _Nysius vinitor_ and